Marta44/Stroll-Brighton/assets/docs/TESTING.md

 > "I expect to find relevant information and contents about the main attractions of Brighton"

 - A carousel allows to read information and see the pictures of some places suggested by me.
+- For some of the attractions I have provided the links to their official websites.
 ![Contents](/assets/docs/testing-images/test-userstory-contents.png "contents")

 ## Site Owner testing